 SRS can take from several minutes to several hours.
 Unlike with other forms of external radiation therapy, doctors only recommend one session of SRS per SRS therapy.

 Brachytherapy is a type of internal radiation therapy.
 Doctors use it to shrink the tumors in a person’s airways.
 This can help relieve the symptoms of NSCLC.

 With brachytherapy, a doctor will place a small quantity of solid radioactive material near a person’s tumor.
-Doctors can do so with surgery, although they most often use a bronchoscope.
+Doctors can do so with surgery, although they

 With this flexible tube, doctors can look into a person’s airways using a tiny camera and deposit the radioactive material where needed.